If you made any changes in Pure these will be visible here soon.

 Research interests

-Genevieve Liveley is Professor of Classics, RISCS Fellow, and Turing Fellow at the University of Bristol.
+Genevieve Liveley is Professor of Classics, Turing Fellow, and Director of the Research Institute for Sociotechnical Cyber Security (RISCS).
 She is a narratologist whose research interests focus upon narratives and narrative theories (both ancient and modern) and their impact on futures thinking.
-She has particular research interests in the stories that programme cultural and sociotechnical narratives about human interactions with new technology.
-She has published a number of books and articles on these topics and has also worked on the classical tradition, chaos theory, and cyborgs.
+She has particular research interests in the stories that programme cultural and sociotechnical narratives about technology and risk (especially in relation to cyber security, and to AI).
+She has published a number of books, articles, and reports on these topics and has also worked on the classical tradition, chaos theory, and cyborgs.
 She is co-founder of FLiNT (Futures Literacy through Narrative).

 Contact